David Montgomery Award

 Herbert G. Gutman Prize for Outstanding Dissertation

-The Labor and Working Class History Association (LAWCHA) is pleased to announce its annual Herbert Gutman Dissertation Prize, established with the cooperation with the University of Illinois Press.
-LAWCHA, founded in 1998, encourages the study of working-class men and women, their lives, workplaces, communities, organizations, cultures, activism, and societal contexts.
+The Labor and Working-Class History Association (LAWCHA) is pleased to announce its annual Herbert Gutman Dissertation Prize, established in cooperation with the University of Illinois Press.
+LAWCHA encourages the study of working people, their lives, workplaces, communities, organizations, cultures, activism, and societal contexts.
 It aims to promote a diverse and cross-cultural understanding of labor and working-class history.
 And it encourages innovative, theoretically-informed and interdisciplinary approaches.
 Transnational and comparative studies are also welcomed.

-Eligible dissertations must be in English, concerned with U.S. labor and working-class history broadly conceived, and defended in the academic year 2015-16 (September 1, 2015-August 31, 2016).
+Eligible dissertations must be in English and defended in the academic year 2016-17 (September 1, 2016-August 31, 2017).
 Applicants are not required to be members of LAWCHA at the time of the submission.
 The winner will be announced at our national conference.

 James C. Benton for “Fraying Fabric: Textile Labor, Trade Politics, and Deindustrialization, 1933-1974” Georgetown University.
 Advisor: Joseph McCartin

 2016 Committee: Jacob Remes, SUNY Empire State College; Jarrod Roll, University of Mississippi.

 - 2016 Winner: Stephen C. Beda, “Landscapes of Solidarity: Timber Workers and the Making of Place in the Pacific Northwest, 1900-1964” University of Washington, 2014

 - 2015 Winner: Jessica Wilkerson, “Where Movements Meet: From the War on Poverty to Grassroots Feminism in the Appalachian South” UNC-Chapel Hill, 2014.
 Advisor: Jacquelyn Dowd Hall